adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 }
 ```

-As you can see, we have something that is very similar to frontend meta-frameworks like NextJS or NuxtJS, **but backed with the power of AdonisJS**.
-We are able to use any AdonisJS feature, like Lucid, Mail, Events, etc in our backend code.
+As you can see, we have something very similar to Next/Nuxt DX, but with the difference that our backend is powered by AdonisJS.
+As a result, we can use all the AdonisJS features in our backend code.

-Some may say that this is not a good idea, that we are loosing the spirit of AdonisJS, or that we are trying to do too much.
-You are free to not use it if you don't like this approach.
-But we think that this is great to open the door to that possibility, if some people want to use AdonisJS this way.
+Note also that this is a very barebone example, it doesn't even look like the Adonis paradigm we're used to.
+But we could imagine someone building something much more advanced on top of it and that looks more like what we are used to with Adonis.
+[Radonis](https://radonis.vercel.app/) was an excellent example of this.

-Also note, this is very barebone example, but we can imagine building something way more advanced on top of it.
-At least, the API provided by `@adonisjs/vite` will allow us and the community to build something like this.
-[Radonis](https://radonis.vercel.app/) was an excellent example of that.
+To conclude, I'm going to insist on this again: **This is just an example of something that will be possible to build with the API exposed by our new version of Vite**.
+We're not changing our focus, AdonisJS will remain a backend-first framework, we'll keep the same philosophy.
+The main goal of the new version of Vite is to enable SSR with InertiaJS.
+And by doing that, we are opening the door to these new possibilities we have just mentioned.

 :::note
 If you speak French, Romain and I did a live stream of 2 hours ( 🥵 ) about this exact topic.
 You can [watch it here](https://www.youtube.com/watch?v=V1K2Gp3L95Y).
 We showed an example of SSR with InertiaJS + AdonisJS + Vite, and also a basic [Vike](https://vike.dev/) integration in AdonisJS.